Jason Rezaian: Biography

 Rezaian was born March 15, 1976, and raised in Marin County, California, in the San Francisco Bay Area.
 He attended Wheaton Central High School in Wheaton, Illinois, in his freshman and sophomore years from 1990 to 1992, before transferring to Marin Academy in San Rafael, California, where he got his high school diploma.
 He holds both American and Iranian citizenship.
 His late father, Taghi, immigrated to the U.S. from Iran in 1959; and belonged to a Shia family who were caretakers of the Shia shrine in Mashhad, Iran.
 His mother, Mary (née Breme), of Evangelical Christian heritage originally from Chicago, moved from the U.S. to Turkey following her husband's death.
 Rezaian also has one brother.

 Rezaian had been based in Iran as a journalist since 2009.
 Before becoming the Posts Tehran correspondent in 2012, he wrote for other publications such as the San Francisco Chronicle and Monocle.
 His wife, Yeganeh Salehi, is an Iranian citizen who is a correspondent for The National, a newspaper based in the United Arab Emirates.
 After Salehi was arrested, her press credentials were revoked.

 Rezaian was the 2016 recipient of the McGill Medal for Journalistic Courage from the Grady College of Journalism and Mass Communication.
+In October 2024, he was named director of press freedom initiatives at The Washington Post.